-Italy’s benchmark FTSE MIB Index fell for a third day this week, losing 297.72, or 1.5 percent, to 20,173.29 at the 5:30 p.m. close in Milan.
+Italy’s benchmark FTSE MIB Index (FTSEMIB) fell for a third day this week, losing 297.72, or 1.5 percent, to 20,173.29 at the 5:30 p.m. close in Milan.
 The gauge lost 2.9 percent this week and 13 percent this year.
 The Italian equity market will be closed tomorrow.

 The following stocks were among the most active in the Italian market today.

 Fiat SpA (F) rose 2.9 percent to 15.43 euros, after losing as much as 2.4 percent.
 The demerger of Fiat Industrial will be effective as of Jan.
 3, with every Fiat shareholder owning one Fiat share and one Fiat Industrial share.
 “We value Fiat SpA at 9.2 euros per share and Fiat Industrial at 8.1 euros per shares,” Gruppo Banca Leonardo said in a note today.
 “We reiterate our positive view as the demerger should allow the two companies to follow different paths with a greater freedom in making alliances to increase scale.”